EquinoxTheGryph/EquinoxCommissions/README.md

 When you are getting a WIP for you to check on, **PLEASE** compile a list of changes, *instead* of one at a time!
 This saves both me and you a lot of time ping-ponging wips and redlines around.

+I encourage redlining!
+This helps me a ton with changes.

 ### At which stage do I pay?